 1) Get help to come up with more options.
 When I’m under pressure, asking trusted colleagues to help brainstorm alternatives is a great way for me to widen my problem-solving horizons and avoid missing a great solution.
 Two (or more) heads are better than one.

 2) As with making most changes in your life, practice helps.
-Commit to apply The Rule Of Three to problems you encounter for three days.
+Commit to applying The Rule Of Three to problems you encounter for three days.
 Then evaluate the results.
 How and under what circumstances did The Rule Of Three work for you?
-Decide whether you want to continue the commitment to maintaining this new approach to problem solving.
+Decide whether you want to continue the commitment to maintaining this new approach to problem-solving.

 Uh oh, only two options here.
 I’m looking for at least one more.
 Suggestions?